marcteys/Uduino/Readme.md

 ### Read(target, variable = null, timeout = 100, action = null)

 Send a read command to a specific Arduino board.
-A Read() command will be returned on the  OnValueReceived() delegate function
+A Read() command will be returned on the  OnValueReceived() delegate function.

 | Name          | Description         |
 |---------------|---------------------|